top of page

 Luigi Colani introduced his revolutionary "C-Form" concept in 1967.
 This scale wind tunnel model showcased an inverted wing-shaped vehicle body, setting a new standard for aerodynamic efficiency.
 Featured in Stern magazine, the C-Form inspired countless designers with its innovative four-wheel front layout and central cabin architecture.
 Later vehicles like the Le Mans 82 and BMW M2, though extravagant, echoed the C-Form's unique aesthetic, foreshadowing designs seen in cars such as the Corvette Indy and Porsche 959.

-1969 Bizzarrini GT 5300
+1969 Bizzarrini GT 5300 by Colani

-The 1969 Bizzarrini GT 5300 was originally a standard Bizzarrini 5300 GT, but Luigi Colani found its design lacking in excitement.
+The 1969 Bizzarrini GT 5300 by Colani was originally a standard Bizzarrini 5300 GT, but Luigi Colani found its design lacking in excitement.
 He modified the car to create a more striking and dynamic form, enhancing its visual appeal.

 1970 C112 by Colani